prof-tallman/csc228/understanding_fear/psychology_thank_you.md

 ## Overview ##

-After our guest speaker visits class, submit three reflection statements about the presentation or Q&A and write a short message for a thank-you card.
-The reflection statements are meant to show what you learned, noticed, or are still thinking about after the visit.
-The card message is meant to show appreciation to our guest speaker.
+After our guest speaker visits class, you will submit three concise reflection statements and contribute a brief message to a class thank-you card.

-## Purpose ##
+The reflection statements are meant to demonstrate thoughtful engagement with the speaker's presentation.
+The card is an exercise in professional courtesy: it should express appreciation in a way that is specific, respectful, and connected to the speaker's contribution.

 This assignment is meant to help you: